-A: If you live in Austin, Texas, I’d be glad to schedule a private lesson with you to help you with your knitting.
+A: If you live in Austin, Texas, I'd be glad to schedule a private lesson with you to help you with your knitting.
 Otherwise, I suggest that you contact that designer directly for help via email.
-I really can’t provide support for other designers’ patterns via email.
+I've found that a good way to reach designers is via Ravelry message.

 Q: I notice that you use American terms for yarn weights, and you refer to American needle sizes.
 What are the equivalents in UK/Australian terms?